nhsevidence/ld-devenv/README.md

 copying, pasting and running the displayed command in the terminal.
 - When you click *Close* on the Rancher UI, you will be directed back to the Infrastructure -> Hosts view, where the host will automatically appear.

+## Use a prepackaged box

+A prepackaged box has been made available which has all the software installed and rancher already configured.

+- To add a shared folder, edit the `Vagrantfile` in prepackaged directory, e.g.: `C:\_src\ld-devenv\prepackaged\Vagrantfile`.
+Uncomment and change the property `config.vm.synced_folder` to the desired folder in your host (left side path) (Optional)

+- Go to `O:\ld-devenv` and copy the `ld-devenv.box` file to a directory of your choice, e.g. `C:\_src`

+- Open a command prompt/terminal and go to that directory
+    ```
+    cd C:\_src
+    ```

+- In the command prompt/terminal run
+    ```
+    vagrant box add --name ld-devenv ld-devenv.box
+    ```

+- Open a command prompt/terminal and go the `Prepackaged` directory of this repository, e.g.:
+    ```
+    cd C:\_src\ld-devenv\prepackaged
+    ```

+- In the command prompt/terminal run :
+    ```
+    vagrant up
+    ```

+- Copy your SSH keys to `/home/vagrant/.ssh`. (see above for instructions on SSH.
+The `.ssh` directory is hidden by default in the vagrant user `Home` directory.
+In your guest file manager go to *View -> Show Hidden Files* to see it)

+- Setup your git username and email (see above for instructions)

+- The contents of your shared folder should appear in the `Shared` folder of the guest's `Home` directory

+- To access Rancher go to `http://172.17.0.1:8888` and login with the user and password `vagrant`

 ## Troubleshooting